shijithpk/data_dump_dec_2023_polls/README.md

 **Things to keep in mind**
 1) `total_votes` field in [all_candidates_data_2023.csv](all_candidates_data_2023.csv) are the total votes *valid*.
 So rejected votes are not included.
 So it's votes for all the candidates + NOTA
 2) The party short forms in `cand_party_short` are not unique.
-So 'National Janmandal Party', 'Navodaya Jantantrik Party', 'National Jagaran Party' and 'Nationalist Janshakti Party' all have the short form 'NJP' assigned to them.
+For example, 'National Janmandal Party', 'Navodaya Jantantrik Party', 'National Jagaran Party' and 'Nationalist Janshakti Party' all have the short form 'NJP' assigned to them.
 So be careful when using `cand_party_short`, use `cand_party` field for any analysis using party names.